braavos-wd/betmirror/README.md

 Bet Mirror Pro transforms complex algorithmic trading into a simple 3-step process for the end user.

 ### 1. The Smart Onboarding
-- **Connect:** User connects their standard EOA (Metamask, Phantom, Rainbow).
+- **Connect:** User connects their standard Main Wallet (Metamask, Phantom, Rainbow).
-- **Network Check:** The app will prompt you to switch to **Polygon** to sign the activation.
-  > *Why?* Your Smart Account lives on Polygon.
-Even if your funds are on Base or Solana, your Wallet acts as the "Root Admin" on the Polygon network to control the bot.
-- **Deploy:** The app automatically deploys a **ZeroDev Smart Account** (Kernel v3.1) owned by your wallet.
-- **Session Keys:** You sign a specific "Session Key" that grants the Bot Server permission to **Trade Only**.
-The server cannot withdraw funds.
+- **Generate:** The system automatically generates a dedicated **Trading Wallet** (EOA) on the server.
+- **Security:** The private key is immediately encrypted using **AES-256** and stored in the database.
+It is only decrypted in memory when a trade needs to be signed.
+- **Isolation:** This isolates your trading capital from your main savings.
+Even if the bot were compromised, your Main Wallet remains safe.

 ### 2. The Cloud Engine (Server-Side)
 - **Persistence:** Once the bot is started, it runs on our Node.js cloud cluster backed by **MongoDB**.